Azure/data-api-builder/docs/authorization.md

 }
 ```

-and the request must be done using the `author` role, then the `X-MS-API-ROLE` must be set to `author`.
+and the request must be evaluated in the context of the `author` role, then the `X-MS-API-ROLE` must be set to `author`.

-Only one role at time can be used for each request.
+A request can only be evaluated in the context of a single role.
 So, if the authentication token allows for more than one role, for example:

 ```json
 "userRoles": ["author", "editor"]